-GERONTOLOGY, Diploma Program - 0231
+GERONTOLOGY, Diploma - 0231

-The Gerontology Diploma is designed to develop sensitivity and competence for those individuals in allied health, social services, activities professional, business, marketing and administrative fields who work with the aging population.
-The course content includes basic principles and issues in gerontology, allied health, social service, mental health, psychosocial and wellness as well as 20 hours of service learning volunteering.
+The Gerontology Diploma is designed to develop awareness and competence for those individuals in allied health, social services, activities/recreation, business, and administrative fields who work with the aging population.
+The course content includes basic principles and issues in gerontology, allied health, social services, mental health, and wellness as well as 20-hours of service learning volunteering.
 The program is offered entirely through Virtual Learning.
 Students can complete the program at the Harrisburg Campus by taking some courses through Virtual Learning.